FernandoBasso/ReadTheDocs-Dev-How-To/docs/typescript/keyof.md

 What types and values could be assigned to `h`?

-In the first place, `keyof D2` produces a string union of the keys in `D2` in this case because the type `D2` defines an object with three properties, and object properties are strings.
+`keyof D2` produces a string union of the keys in `D2` in this case because the type `D2` defines an object with three properties, and object properties are strings.
-So, the `h` requires strings.
+So, `h` requires strings.
 But not *any* string in the set of all possible strings.
 It has to be one of `"kind" | "x" | "y"` because “keyof produces a string union of an object's keys.”
 Therefore, those are the only thee possible values we can assign to `h`.